 Rock Climbing is the reason why most people come to visit the Albion Range.
 The City of Rocks has been known for years as one of the best granite rock climbing areas.
 Castle Rocks State Park is a newer area which also has hundreds of routes.

 The City of Rocks is a world class rock climbing destination.
 It is the most well known rock climbing area in Idaho.
 It is a special place where many people have learned how to rock climb including myself.
-There are routes of every type and difficulty.
+There are routes of every type and difficulty that appeal to everyone.
 The City of Rocks was originally called the Silent City of the Rocks by early pioneers.
 It was designated as a National Natural Landmark in 1964 and a National Historic Landmark in 1974.
 The historical and geological value of the area eventually led to its designation as City of Rocks National Reserve on November 18, 1988.
 The area is now managed by the National Park Service and the Idaho Department of Parks and Recreation.

 The most prominent and well known rock formation is the Castle Rock Massif.
 It has the highest concentration of routes in the area.
 This is located a short distance from the visitor center.
 It is known as Zone 1 and many routes are bolt protected.
 The other two zones are Castle Rock East and Castle Rock West.
 Zone 2 is known as Castle Rock East.
 It has a rock formation known as Comp Wall where a climbing competition took place in 1987 that featured many of the best climbers at the time.
 Other rock formations include Bracksieck’s Wall, Tidal Wave, and Gold Wing.
 Zone 3 is known as Castle Rock West.
 It is bordered on the east by Johnson Creek.
 The biggest walls here are Sorcerer’s Stone, Chamber of Secrets, and Jug Wall.